 - Service learning and/or community service hours must be completed and submitted via this Google Form by the following dates:

 - M1's & M2's

 - Last day of Spring Semester (2nd Semester)

-NOTE: All students must log their community service hours into E*Value prior to submitting the evaluation form to Ashley Givens, who will verify them before the hours can be counted toward the semester.
+NOTE: In order to receive credit, all students must log their community service hours into E*Value prior to submitting the evaluation form.

 For questions about the service learning requirement, contact Ashley Givens in the Office of Medical Education, MSB 2015.